Dwight H. Johnson

-Dwight Hal Johnson (May 7, 1947 – April 30, 1971) a native of Detroit, Michigan, was a United States Army soldier who received the Medal of Honor for his actions in January 1968 during the Vietnam War.
+Dwight Hal Johnson (May 7, 1947 – April 30, 1971) was a United States Army soldier who received the Medal of Honor for his actions on January 15, 1968, near Dak To during the Vietnam War.
+A tank driver with the 4th Infantry Division, Johnson distinguished himself during a fierce engagement by repeatedly exposing himself to enemy fire to rescue wounded crew members and engage opposing forces at close range.